Skip navigation

 Join us on select Thursdays each month at 2:00pm for history talks led by guest presenters or Village staff on a variety of topics, while enjoying a cup of tea and a sweet treat (sugar-free and gluten-free options are available).
 To register online, scroll down.
 You can also call 248-524-3570 to register and pay over the phone.

 Thursday Teas are held inside Old Troy Church on our site.
-If you have accessibility questions, please click here to visit our Accessibility page or contact us at info@thvmail.org and we will be happy to help! **Please note: the August 22 Thursday Tea will be held at the Troy Public Library instead of the Village.
-For parking and arrival information click HERE.
+If you have accessibility questions, please click here to visit our Accessibility page or contact us at info@thvmail.org and we will be happy to help!
+Assisted listening devices are available, please let a staff member know if you would like to use one.

 Price: $10/Troy Historical Society Member, $15/Non-Member, $10/Oakmont Resident